vorSherer/code-301-prework/windows/wsl.md

 - Close your SQL shell with `\q` or `ctrl-D`.
 Type `psql` again and your SQL shell should now open as your default user.
 Hooray!

-**If Using PostgreSQL Version > 11 OR Having Postgres Issues** -Using your ubunutu WSL terminal, navigate to `/etc/postgresql/11/main` and open the postgresql.conf file with `code postgresql.conf`
+**If Using PostgreSQL Version > 11 OR Having Postgres Issues**
+- Using your ubunutu WSL terminal, navigate to `/etc/postgresql/11/main` and open the postgresql.conf file with `code postgresql.conf`
--Search for the setting `fsync`, it may be commented out.
+- Search for the setting `fsync`, it may be commented out.

--If uncommented, comment it back in and make sure `fsync` is set to off.
-The full line should read exactly:
+- The full line should read exactly:
 ```
  fsync=off # flush data to disk for crash safety
 ```